intelsdi-x/snap-relay/README.md

 <!--
-# TODO: Add Travis build status
 # Check metric types collected in plugin description
 # Check description of the plugin
-# Is go version section correct?
-# If plugin name changes make sure all instances in this doc are fixed
-# -- Q: Will snap-relay have a make file?
 # TODO: Add info on loading a stand-alone plugin in snap/README.md#examples
-# Test all links
-# TODO: Add METRICS.md file -->
+# TODO: Add METRICS.md file
+# Run pluginsync -> Will add CONTRIBUTING.md and makefile and travis build status (?)-->

 # snap streaming collector plugin - relay

 This plugin collects metrics from /relay/statsd and /relay/graphite which gather information about statsd and collectd relay protocols respectufully.

-It's used in the [Snap framework](http://github.com:intelsdi-x/snap).
+It's used in the [Snap framework](https://github.com/intelsdi-x/snap).

 1. [Getting Started](#getting-started)
   * [System Requirements](#system-requirements)